jedrula-raspberrycar/remoteraspberrycar/README.md

 to setup and start the web client

+1. clone the repo and enter its directory

+2. cd frontend/ember_cli

-1. for controling the car
+3a. for controling the car
   ember serve --environment production (TODO this probably won't work as you need to modify the dynamically set host api of your pi)
-2. for frontend development with mirage ember serve --environment development
+3b. for frontend development with mirage ember serve --environment development